Page 2

 A SHORT BIOGRAPHY OF A DEMOCRATIC AMERICAN ARCHITECTURE

 Given that, as a child, Frank Lloyd Wright was surrounded by pictures of great architecture selected by his mother Anna, it should hardly surprise us as to why Wright chose to be an architect, to practice the Mother of all the Arts.
 But what kind of architecture?
 Wright's goal was a Democratic American Architecture, and democracy starts at home, around the hearth.
 Initially his designs were eclectic, Victorian, but in seeking how he could make that derivative architecture more democratic and more American, he rejected pretty Victorian decoration and looked for organic ornamentation and found interest in rectilinear forms.
 This led to his abstraction of the American midWestern prairie into the low, ground-hugging Prairie designs, regularized somewhat democratically on a unit system creating a grid for the plan, and freed from the box by the cantilever.
 This was American, not yet truly democratic.
 Asking what if he changed this or that, varying pinwheel and four-square plans in an endless variety, did not make Prairie any more democratic, so he rejected Prairie and went into the wilderness, tying Prairie neatly off with the Wasmuth Portfolio.
-While living on large commissions, Midway Gardens, the Imperial Hotel, Barnsdall Park, he worked on the American System-Built Homes project, which was realized in part in a project by Sherman Booth and in prefabricated versions for Arthur Richards, which failed due to the First World War.
+While living on large commissions, Midway Gardens, the Imperial Hotel, Barnsdall Park, he worked to develop inexpensive housing, first in River Forest, then refined in Glencoe, and finally the American System-Built Homes project, which was realized in prefabricated versions for Arthur Richards, which failed due to the First World War.
 Then, in the Twenties, Wright conceived of his Textile Block method of construction, inexpensive yet beautiful, Democratic as he understood the concept.
 Four houses, each abstracted to its site, followed, and another in Oklahoma.
 Then Arthur McArthur bastardized Wright's Arizona Biltmore, and the Great Depression killed other projects.
 Wright retrenched, substituted cheap wood panels where he would have preferred masonry, and created his second generation Usonian house, single-story to suit the Prairie.
-Now, abstracting from the site, asking "what if" with each design, he fit home after home in a dizzying array of geometric grids, squares, rectangles, triangles, diamonds, even circular segments, to whatever site the client presented.
+Now, abstracting from the site and the client, asking "what if" with each design, he fit home after home in a dizzying array of geometric grids, squares, rectangles, triangles, diamonds, even circular segments, to whatever site the client presented.
 Returning to masonry after the Second World War, he went back to Textile Block in his Usonian Automatic designs, then even followed the step he took to achieve his 1936 and later Usonians by turning the all-masonry Automatic into the Erdman Pre-fabs.
-Here in his Usonian designs from 1923 to 1959, fully half his architectural career, is the hidden legacy of Frank Lloyd Wright, Democratic American Architecture, each individual, each abstracted to its site.
+Here in his Usonian designs from 1923 to 1959, fully half his architectural career, is the hidden legacy of Frank Lloyd Wright, Democratic American Architecture, each individual, each abstracted to its site and to its client.

 Back to top